skynav/ttt/README.md

  * Verify that no more than one smpte:information element is present in document.
  * Verify that @datatype attribute of smpte:data is not specified or has a `x-` prefix.
  * Verify that m608:* attributes are used only on smpte:information element.
+ * Verify that m708:* attributes are used only on smpte:information element.